onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

 - In context switching the kernel saves the current state of a process, stops executing it and selects an appropriate process from the memory using Round Robin Scheduling.

-- Whenever a context switching occurs the information of current process is shown to user using process table.
 ***

 In this version of kernel there are 3 different processes loaded in the memory and executed properly.
 The programs loaded are Sum.asm, Primes.asm and Collatz.asm.
 Each program has its own memory location assigned to it.
 The details of the memory allocation can be found in the Excel file provided.